Phantomiman/7-Zip.chm-Mitigation/README.md

 Removal of 7-zip.chm file , this PSH script detects if the 7-zip.chm file exsists in the Program Files directory and removes it.

 This script made for mitigation , for wide network with several endpoints post this script inside startup folder and force restart all the hosts.

+This script works only if the program exists in the Program Files folder.